Schedule Online Anytime

 The doctor will first need to determine what your glasses prescription is and then convert this to your contact lens prescription.
 We've already done the work to get your glasses prescription so whenever you come in for a contact lens exam, you'll get a copy of both your glasses and contact lens prescriptions.
 There is no additional cost to get your glasses prescription.

 Our bodies and our eyes are constantly changing and an annual eye examine will make sure that your glasses and contact lenses are giving you the best possible vision.
 Contact lenses are medical devices regulated by the FDA so an eye doctor is required to place an expiration date on all contact lens prescriptions.
 The doctor needs to examine your eyes annually to make sure they are still healthy enough to continue wearing contacts.
-The standard expiration time in Texas for glasses and contact lens prescriptions is one year.
+The standard of care in Texas for glasses and contact lens prescriptions is one year.

 Younger patients can benefit from seeing an eye doctor who specializes in pediatric optometry or ophthalmology.
 Our specialty is not pediatrics, but if you are seeking a routine eye exam for your child, we can see patients 7 years old and up.